VinceChiang/M17SDK-android/README.md

                     ``` Handle Your Error ```
                }
            })

+### External User ID
+ - An external user ID is used to associate with M17 account.
+There's some features require users binding their account to M17 account beforehand.
+In this case, you have to set your user id as your external user id.
+If the external user id haven't been set, the app will prompt an error message if the feature requires users binding 17 account.

+           How to set it

+           Just simply call setUserId(), a method of M17Sdk class.

+           In practical, you can specify your user id to our SDK in two common cases,

+           Update external user id after setting up M17Sdk.
+           Update external user id once your user logged in and has a user id.

 ### Class Reference
  - (Interface) M17LiveCellBaseView - The view has to confirm this interface to implement in your custom live cell layout.